-Helitrox Diluent Closed Circuit Rebreather / Decompression Procedures Diver, Unit Specific Megalodon & Pathfinder
+Helitrox Diluent Closed Circuit Rebreather / Decompression Procedures Diver

-This is the second level certification course for divers wishing to utilize a Closed Circuit Rebreather (CCR) for mixed gas diving using a Helitrox Diluent.
-The objective of the course is to train divers in the benefits, hazards and proper procedures for diving a CCR and to develop basic CCR diving skills, to a maximum of 45 metres/150 feet, using an air/nitrox/helium diluent for formal decompression diving.
-Students are permitted to utilize a diluent and bailout mix with no greater than a 20% helium content and no less than a 21% oxygen content, and are permitted to use up to 100% oxygen for decompression.
+This is the second entry level certification course for divers wishing to utilize a closed circuit rebreather (CCR) for mixed gas diving using a Helitrox diluent.
+The objective of the course is to train divers in the benefits, hazards and proper procedures for diving a CCR and to develop basic CCR diving skills, to a maximum of 45 metres / 150 feet, using an air/nitrox/helium diluent for formal decompression diving.
+Student are permitted to utilize a diluent and bailout mix with no greater than a 20% helium content (+/- 5%) and no less than a 21% oxygen content and are permitted to use up to 100% oxygen for decompression.

 Upon successful completion of this course, graduates may engage in decompression diving activities utilizing helitrox on CCR without direct supervision provided.
 After this course graduates can enroll in TDI Mixed Gas CCR course.